Skip to content

 Onboarding capacity is one of the most strategic metrics you can track.
 It tells you when to scale your team, invest in automation, or adjust sales and implementation timelines.

 Establish a baseline by analyzing rep performance history and customer types.
-Then compare each rep’s active workload to that benchmark.
-If a rep historically completes four onboardings per month successfully, and they’re currently managing seven, they’ve likely exceeded capacity.
+Then, compare each rep’s active workload to that benchmark.
+If a rep historically successfully completes four onboardings per month and is currently managing seven, they’ve likely exceeded capacity.

 After adopting Setuply, Timerack—a provider of time and attendance software solutions—gained real-time visibility into onboarding workloads, allowing them to better assign projects and maintain delivery consistency while onboarding more customers than ever.
 The result?
 They’ve increased their onboarding capacity by 200%.
 See the full case study.